 Make Sure You’re Saving Enough to Get the Employer Match

 Sixty percent of workers had access to a 401(k) plan in 2020, and 72 percent of those employees participated.
 Many workers were also passing on the company’s matching funds, which is essentially passing up free money.
 Keep in mind, contributions are typically made pre-tax, which also helps you save more this year by reducing your taxable income.
 If you contributed 5% or $2,500 a year on a $50,000 salary to get the employer match, and your employer put in another $2,000 in matching funds, the amount invested for that one year would be worth $26,200 in 30 years, assuming a 6% return.
 If you contributed as much over 10 years, you’d have $202,300 after 30 years – with $89,900 from the employer!

 Start by Making Small Changes

 Financial advisors recommend saving 10-15% of your salary for retirement.
 Only 13% of savers are able to max out their 401ks to the $19,500 limit.
 Time and consistency can build wealth just as well.
 Start by contributing 1-5% more each pay period.
-Rebalance your 401(k) portfolio on a quarterly – or at least annual – basis to ensure your investments are earning greater returns year-over-year.
+It is also recommended that a rebalance of your 401(k) on a quarterly–or at least annual basis may ensure your investments are earning greater returns year-over-year.

 Contact Ubiquity to learn more about setting up a small business 401(k), starting a Solo 401(k), or maximizing your company’s plan up to the 2021 retirement plan contribution limits.
 Call today to see how simple it can be to start saving for retirement with an affordable and easy 401(k) plan.